What If My Spouse Incurred CA State Tax Debt Without My Knowledge?

-The FTB has an innocent spouse program that provides tax relief for those taxpayers who otherwise are not responsible for their spouse/RDP’s (registered domestic partnership) delinquent taxes owed.
+The Franchise Tax Board has an innocent spouse program that provides tax relief for those taxpayers who otherwise are not responsible for their spouse/RDP’s (registered domestic partnership) delinquent California taxes owed.
 The FTB offers the following types of innocent spouse relief.

-A taxpayer may qualify for relief from assessed additional tax, penalties, and interest if they meet all of the following conditions:
+Under the FTB's innocent spouse relief program, you may qualify for relief from assessed additional tax, penalties, and interest if you meet all of the following conditions:

 Relief by Separate Allocation of Liability